Excitebike 64: Development

 While in development some of the main features they concentrated on were the game's sense of speed, the jumps and the ability to perform tricks, similar to the original game, as well as taking inspiration from the earlier released Wave Race 64.
 To recreate the riders' movements and tricks the developers used a technique called 'inverse kinematics' to create a life like feel.
 While other parts of the tracks were littered with bumps, log bridges and streams to run through.
 Using the N64's Rumble Pak allowed the player to feel these game experiences, as well as such things as making a hard landing.
 Besides the standard tracks, several mini games were also added as unlockable content.
 The Desert Track was fractally generated for an endless desert, but despite the random building of its dunes, it also keeps the current configuration in the game's memory, allowing the player to return to the same spot that they once left.
 The game was revealed by Nintendo to the public at the pre-E3 conference on May 12, 1999.
 The game was shown playable the next day.

+Excitebike 64 had a marketing budget of $4 million.